iOS UITextView Text Wrap Editor (Swift)

 }

-Tip 3: Change the deletion of NSTextAttachment
+Tip 3: Change deleting NSTextAttachment items to

 self.contentTextView.textStorage.deleteCharacters(in: range)

-Tip 4: Get the current content length:
+Tip 4: Get the Current Content Length

 self.contentTextView.textStorage.length